Free CCAT test

 The maths required for a Criteria Cognitive Aptitude Test

 The maths required in a CCAT test is determined by the difficulty of GCSE level.
 The part required from you, is to interpret and figure out what calculation is required from the question, and under pressure of time.

 If there is a style of question that you find most challenging, we recommend you take a moment to focus your practice on that type of question.
-And as stated above, remember that you are usually allowed to use a calculator on your test.
+And as stated above, remember that you are NOT allowed to use a calculator on your test.

 Useful preparation for your CCAT test

 Practice is so useful in preparation for the reasoning test as it helps reduce the element of surprise and will give you the confidence to perform at your best.
 Be that as it may, there are some other, simple ideas you can use to help prepare from your test.